Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

 Ensure Passwordless SSH Login
-* Installation of the required tools, make sure that each node (master and worker) has installed the following tools inside the container.
+* Installation of the required tools, make sure that each node (master (Node 89) and worker (Node 91) has installed the following tools inside the container.
 ```
 apt-get update
 apt install openssh-server